WhenLifeHandsYouLemons/LED-Light-Wall/assets/markdown/ultrasonics/getDigitalXY.md

 ## Overview

-The `getDigitalXY` function is a Python function that takes physical X and Y coordinates of an object on a screen and returns digital X and Y coordinates that can be displayed on the board.
+The `getDigitalXY` function takes physical X and Y coordinates of an object on a screen and returns digital X and Y coordinates that can be displayed on the board.

 ## Function Signature